cordishall-splunk/o11y-examples/ecs-fargate-aspentcore/README.md

 sudo docker push $AWS_ACCOUNT_NUMBER.dkr.ecr.us-west-2.amazonaws.com/mymvcweb:latest sudo docker push $AWS_ACCOUNT_NUMBER.dkr.ecr.us-west-2.amazonaws.com/reverseproxy:latest
 ```

-Last, the AWS resources need to be updated.
-First, update the Task Definition by selecting aspnetcorefargatetask and then _Create New Revision_, for both mymvcweb and reverseproxy click into the container and click _Update_.
-Second, navigate to the cluster and select the Services >> aspnetcorefargatesvc and click _Update_.
-Under the task definition, update to the latest revision of the task definition.
+To update the Service in your Cluster, select the checkbox next to your service name select _Update_.
+Select the checkbox for 'force new deployment' on the first page and then leave everything else as default.

 ### Viewing traces in the APM

 Let's further verify that the instrumentation and agent installation were successful by creating some requets on the application and ensuring that they are viewable in the APM.
+Without generating any of your own traffic, the Load Balancer health check will be generating periodic traffic that is visible in the APM Service Dashboard.
+To generate further traffic, note the DNS name of your Application Load Balancer and create further traffic with your browser, `curl` or any other means.

 # Troubleshooting

+There are many moving parts to account for, refer to the example files in this repo for a sample of a working configuration.

 ### Containers are cycling up and down and I can't load the app in the browser